John Cato: Earth Song

 Earth Song was Cato's first collection of personal work to be exhibited.
 This series consisted of 52 colour photographs sequenced in a way that allowed the work to be recognised as individual photographs and as part of an overall concept.
 Cato's use of musical analogies can be seen in the sequencing of Earth Song, described as using "melodic line and symphonic form as its metaphoric basis".

-Earth Song was exhibited as part of the Frontiers exhibition, a 1971 group show at the National Gallery of Victoria of photographers who were exploring the idea of the medium as an art form.
+Cato's Earth Song was included at the National Gallery of Victoria over 12–31 October 1971 as part of the Frontiers exhibition of six photographers who were exploring the idea of the medium as an art form with Peter Medlen, Stan Ostoja-Kotkowski, Mark Strizic and John Wilkins.
+The Department of Foreign Affairs toured the exhibition through Manila, Seoul, Tokyo, Kuala Lumpur, Singapore and Bangkok.
 Cato's sequence went on to Horsham Art Gallery 14 December 1974 – 30 January 1975 for his first solo exhibition.

 Essay 1: Landscapes in a Figure

 For Cato's first photographic essay described as such, he completed five black and white photo sequences between 1971 and 1979.
 In each sequence, Cato explored the expression of nature and creation, which he saw as the physical representation of his own life experiences and philosophy.